Sample questions relating to West Bromwich Building Society transfer of equity

-- I got divorced two years ago.
-For some reason I never got around to change the ownership from the current 'joint' status to my sole name.
+- I got divorced in 2010.
+I simply never got around to change the ownership from both our names to my sole name.
 I now plan to deal with it and there are no objections.
-Transfer-of-equity is presumably the way forward.
-West Bromwich Building Society is content to transfer the full equity in my name (financial checks done).
-Does she need a solicitor?
+Transfer-of-equity is needed.
+West Bromwich Building Society is content to transfer the property and loan in my name (financial checks done).
+Does my ex need any legal representation?

-Caveats to be read in further to the above West Bromwich Building Society transfer of equity information :
+Information to consider in conjunction with the above West Bromwich Building Society transfer of equity Info :

 Tax and Legal